Book tickets

 Erasing to Create

-A major exhibition tracing the extraordinary artistic journey of Italian artist Emilio Isgrò (b.
-1937), from his pioneering conceptual work of the 1960s to his most recent creative explorations.
-Organised in collaboration with the Fondazione Emilio Isgrò and the Consulate General of Italy in London, this retrospective celebrates more than six decades of innovation.
-It charts the evolution of the artist’s distinctive approach, from early works of visual poetry to examples of his famous Cancellatura (or ‘Erasure’) whereby the words and letters of printed texts are judiciously obscured, revealing new meanings and visual rhythms.
+This exhibition traces the extraordinary artistic journey of Emilio Isgrò (b.
+1937), from his pioneering experiments with visual poetry during the early 1960s to his most recent creative explorations.
+In so doing, it charts the evolution of his well-known practice of Cancellatura (Erasure), whereby the words and letters of printed texts are judiciously obscured with the aim of suggesting new meanings and visual rhythms.

 Current